solongo5/warehouse-slotting-dashboard/README.md

 # Warehouse Slotting Optimization Tool

 🔗 Live Demo: https://warehouse-slotting-dashboard-d7mn4sgqs5bx9fdnp2wmei.streamlit.app

 💻 GitHub: https://github.com/solongo5/warehouse-slotting-dashboard

-End-to-end warehouse analytics solution designed to identify SKU misalignment, prioritize relocation actions, and improve warehouse slotting decisions using SQL, Python, and Streamlit.
+Interactive warehouse slotting optimization dashboard built with SQL, Python, and Streamlit to identify inventory misalignment, prioritize relocation opportunities, and support data-driven warehouse decision making.

 > **Note:** This project is based on a real warehouse optimization use case.
 All data has been anonymized and simulated due to confidentiality requirements.